-The Beginning Bahasa Indonesia course comprises 45 hours of instruction (3 credits).
+The Beginning Bahasa Indonesia course comprises 45 class hours, plus additional academic activities (3 credits).
 Upon completion of the course, students will be able to:

-- Acquire basic grammatical structures necessary for rudimentary conversation; - Communicate information about daily functions; - Ask for directions including how to get around using go-jek, grab-bike, or other public transports; - Negotiate simple transactions in the homestay, at the chemist, in the market, etc.; - Tell some facts about themselves and also to ask for information from others.
+- Acquire basic grammatical structures necessary for rudimentary conversation; - Communicate information about daily functions; - Ask for directions including how to get around using public transports; - Negotiate simple transactions in the homestay, at the chemist, in the market, etc.; - Tell some facts about themselves and also to ask for information from others.